JB1905/react-figma-ui/README.md

 ### Button

 To use the button, use the following component.
 Each button has a destructive option.
-Teritary buttons are styled like hyperlinks.
+Tertiary buttons are styled like hyperlinks.

 ```jsx
 import { Button } from 'react-figma-ui';